Fedhealth Hospital Plan

 What is a hospital plan?

-A hospital plan is a more affordable medical aid option as it only provides for in-hospital cover and usually excludes the frills and day-to-day cover.
+Yes, a hospital plan is a more affordable medical aid option as it only provides for in-hospital cover and usually excludes the frills and day-to-day cover.

-Let’s take a look at the 3 Fedhealth hospital plan options.
+So let’s take a look at the 3 Fedhealth hospital plan options.

 This is a basic hospital plan that provides you with unlimited hospital cover at network hospitals.
 The cover is paid at 100% of the scheme rates and includes additional benefits.